joeriks/ViewRendererTs/readme.md

 ## Contents
 The components are tied together with a ViewRenderer class.
 Which takes the components as parameters and has a render function which renders the view on a given jQuery element.

 The ViewRenderer is the only code that is my own here.
 And it is about 25 lines.
-Other than that I use jQuery and Dom-O in my sample to get a really nice DOM-experience.
+Other than that I use jQuery and the minimalistic Html-builder Dom-O in my sample to get a really nice DOM-experience.

-The minimalistic Html-builder Dom-O by jed is the thing that got me inspired to write this, and what really makes this useful since it's so easy to write the views.
+Dom-O by jed is the thing that got me inspired to write this, and what really makes this useful since it's so easy to write the views.

 ## Structure
 To get structure in the application, the components can for example be spread across different files (asp net mvc style) or bound together in TypeScript modules.
+In the sample I use the latter approach.

 ## The sample
 In the simple sample I've got two modules, "masterModule" and "personModule".

-The masterModule looks like this:
+The masterModule looks like this and shows how the the Module and the View are bound together with a viewrenderer:

 	module masterModule {